BlueBrain/nexus/src/main/paradox/docs/api/iam/iam-acls-api.md

 - permission: the value used to limit application's access to information.
 - identity: the way to identify individuals.
-- path: the address where to apply those restrictions.
+- path: the address where to apply the restrictions.
+Examples of paths are: `/`, `/myorg` or `/myorg/myproject`

 Any resources in the system might be protected using an **access token**, provided by the HTTP header `Authorization: Bearer {access_token}`.
 Visit @ref:[Authentication](./authentication.md) in order to learn more about how to retrieve an access token.

 ## ACLs Hierarchy

 It is important to know that ACLs are represented in a tree-like structure depending on their path.
-Examples of paths are: `/`, `/myorg` or `/myorg/myproject`.
 Imagine the following scenario:
 ![Resources tree](../assets/permissions-tree.png "Permissions tree")

 Each block is identified by a path that contains a list of permissions for a certain identity (identities are color code divided).
 There is a special set of permissions which restrict the use of the ACLs API